Supervising Peer Support / LxP Workers

 Therapy, counselling and community support are wonderful resources for people wishing to restore life to their living... yet sometimes this magical ingredient of mutual & genuine relational connecting can sometimes be absent.

 IPS places it's focus on alternatives and possibilities that emerge when relationships become mutual, explorative, and are conscious of power.

 IPS is about putting energy into co-creating mutual learning relationships and not just service relationships.
 It's about conversations where we can both look at how we've come to make sense of the world.
 It's about redefining mental health; seeing the distress people are in as a response to (or even a protest about) trauma & circumstances, not as something that is wrong with the person; a movement away from fear-based relationships and a refocus on HOPE and what is possible.

 The Healer must find the Wounded within

 I believe that I have value to bring to you, your life and the relationships and conversations you are co-creating with the people you are supporting.
-If you'd like to meet for a no-obligation 30 minute conversation to see if we think we're a good fit, please get in touch.

 I have completed Supervision Skills for Health & Social Service Professionals with the NZ Coaching and Mentoring Centre.